A common question asked by people facing redundancy is:

 The maximum statutory redundancy payment will increase to £14,250.
 It is however possible for Employment Tribunals to award a total of £92,585 in unfair dismissal compensation when the maximum basic award is also taken into account.

-If you are unsure if you are entitled to a redundancy payment or if your statutory or contractual redundancy payment has been calculated correctly, please call our Redundancy Solicitors on 03306069589 or contact us online and we will help you.
+If you are unsure if you are entitled to a redundancy payment or if your statutory or contractual redundancy payment has been calculated correctly, call our Redundancy Solicitors on 03306069589 or contact us online and we will call you.

 Example 1 - Our client was unfairly selected for redundancy by a Council.
 Our Redundancy Solicitors issued the claim in the Employment Tribunal to protect her position, and at the same time helped our client draft her appeal against her dismissal.
 We were successful in achieving reinstatement for our client back into her old job including payment of backdated wages to the date of dismissal.